seanpmaxwell/Trool/README.md

 https://github.com/CacheControl/json-rules-engine

+// mention that strict format is enforced readability purposes.
 // mention that it's not a good practice to set strings in directly to the spreadsheet and should
 // use a constants class.
 This prevents Product Owners from inputing bad values into the spreadsheet.